 This was a routine inspection of the pharmacy which focused on the core Standards relating to patient safety.
 Not all the Standards were inspected on this occasion.
-The pharmacy was last inspected in August 2015.
+The pharmacy was inspected in 2016, when it was under different ownership.

 Overall outcome: Standards met